awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 ## Copying tags to DB instance snapshots<a name="USER_Tagging.CopyTags"></a>

 When you create or restore a DB instance, you can specify that the tags from the DB instance are copied to snapshots of the DB instance\.
-Copying tags ensures that the metadata for the DB snapshots matches that of the source DB instance, and that any access policies for the DB snapshots also match those of the source DB instance\.
+Copying tags ensures that the metadata for the DB snapshots matches that of the source DB instance\.
+It also ensures that any access policies for the DB snapshots also match those of the source DB instance\.

 You can specify that tags are copied to DB snapshots for the following actions:
 + Creating a DB instance\.